apify/apify-docs-v2/sources/academy/expert_scraping_with_apify/solutions/using_api_and_client.md

 # [](#using-api-and-client) Using the Apify API & JavaScript client

+**Learn how to interact with the Apify API directly through the well-documented RESTful routes, or by using the proprietary Apify JavaScript client.**

+---

 Since we need to create another actor, we'll once again use the `apify create` command and start from an empty template.

 ![Selecting an empty template to start with](./images/select-empty.webp)